IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I shall then suppose . . . some <a href="https://en.wikipedia.org/wiki/Evil_demon" target="_blank">evil genius</a> not less powerful than deceitful, has employed his whole energies in deceiving me; I shall consider that . . . all . . . external things are but illusions and dreams of which this genius has availed himself to lay traps for my credulity.”

 ― <a href="https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes" target="_blank">René Descartes</a>

+>“We are like sailors who on the open sea must reconstruct their ship but are never able to start afresh from the bottom.
+Where a beam is taken away a new one must at once be put there, and for this the rest of the ship is used as support.
+In this way, by using the old beams and driftwood the ship can be shaped entirely anew, but only by gradual reconstruction.” (<a href="https://en.wikipedia.org/wiki/Neurath%27s_boat" target="_blank">Neurath's boat</a>)

+― <a href="https://en.wikipedia.org/wiki/Otto_Neurath" target="_blank">Otto Neurath</a>

 >“He who fights with monsters should look to it that he himself does not become a monster. **And if you gaze long into an abyss, the abyss also gazes into you**.”